“Tipping” or “service” as the West calls it do not fully express the purpose of the practice known in Egypt as baksheesh.

 Tour guides Check ahead.
 If the tip is not already included, give 10-15% of the tour price.
 No less than $20 for a half-day tour, $35 for a full-day tour, and $50-100 for a week-long tour.
 This is a per-person rate.
 Tip private tour guides more.
 If the bus driver is particularly helpful then tip $10-20.

-Hotels and Beaches
+Tipping in Hotels and Beaches

-Bellboys, beach-boys and other people who serve you in the hotel expect to be paid extra and often make use of your good mood during your vacation.
+Bellboys, beach boys, and other people who serve you in the hotel expect to be paid extra and often make use of your good mood during your vacation.
 Tourists vary widely in their opinions on how much to tip hotel staff, with some vacationers choosing not to tip at all as the hotel charges a service tax.

 Those who do tip will give from the modest $ 1 to the bellboy and the guy who helps find you a lounge chair and umbrella on the beach, to an extravagant $ 20 at the end of a visit for those who carry your laundry and clean your room.
 If meals are included in a travel package, $0.5-1 on the table per person to say thank you to the help that has to clear the tables and do the entire grunt work to make sure you are served a good meal.

 Tipping on Cruise ships